AutodeskGames/stingray-docs/source/interactive_help/sdk_help/define_a_plugin.md

 }
 ~~~

-As an alternative, you could copy the *.stingray_plugin* file from any of the built-in Stingray plug-ins, or from any of the sample plug-ins, for your starting point.
+As an alternative, you could copy the *.stingray_plugin* file from any of the built-in plug-ins, or from any of the sample plug-ins, for your starting point.
 Just make sure you change all the configuration values -- especially the unique `name`.

 ## Required metadata